aurigma/php-storefront-client/README.md

 # Aurigma Customer's Canvas SDK - Storefront API Client
 ======================================================

-This module is an Angular API client for Storefront API service which is a part of [**Customer's Canvas**](https://customerscanvas.com) web-to-print system.
+This module is a PHP API client for Storefront API service which is a part of [**Customer's Canvas**](https://customerscanvas.com) web-to-print system.
 It is supposed that you are familiar with its services and understand how to use its APIs.
 To learn more about Customer's Canvas and its services, refer the [Getting Started section of its documentation](https://customerscanvas.com/dev/getting-started/intro.html).

 ## Pre-requisites

 To be able to use this package, you need to meet the following requirements:

 * You must have an account at Customer's Canvas.
-* You need to use it in Angular applications **only**.

 For other platforms, see the [Backend services](https://customerscanvas.com/dev/getting-started/about-backend-services.html) article in Customer's Canvas documentation.